editor-rs/vscode-rust/doc/linting.md

-# Linging Page
+# Linting Page

-The extension provides linting which looks like in the following screenshot:
+The extension provides linting as shown in the following screenshot:

 [![Linting](../images/linting/code.jpg)]()

-Also it populates the Problems panel.
+It also populates the Problems panel.

 For the code: